Vegan Fig and Frangipane Tart

-I highly recommend using the gram measurements, rather than the cup conversions.
+I'd recommend using the gram measurements rather than the cup conversions.
 When it comes to baking, accuracy is key, and cups conversions are never as accurate as grams.

 For the best, crispy pastry, make sure that you don’t overwork the dough.
 Before rolling the dough out, place in the fridge to chill for 15 minutes.

 When rolling out the dough, make sure to keep it about ½ cm thick – if the pastry is too thick, it won’t cook through, and it’ll be hard to slice.